onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 question so there was a lot of sadness in his life oh dear poor mr. Dickens

-tape script 9.9 my favorite writer now
+tapescript 9.9 my favorite writer now
 Alice you chose Robert Louis Stevenson tell us about him when was he writing well he was born in 1850 and he died in